What Redistricting Looks Like In Every State

 An updating tracker of proposed congressional maps — and whether they might benefit Democrats or Republicans in the 2022 midterms and beyond.

-The partisan breakdown of this proposed map in Wisconsin
+The partisan breakdown of Wisconsin’s new map

 partisan lean of districts:

 There are 2 Democratic-leaning seats and 6 Republican-leaning seats in this proposed map.Change from old map: None.